LibMultiSense

 A data source can stream various types of data from the camera.
 These data sources include mono image data, color image data, disparity image data, and IMU data.

 The LibMultiSense DataSource type is a bitmask that can be used to describe these data sources.
-Variables of this type are used to query which data sources are supported by a given sensor, and to control the streaming of those datasources from the sensor.
+Variables of this type are used to query which data sources are supported by a given sensor, and to control the streaming of those data sources from the sensor.
 DataSource values can be combined using the bitwise OR operator to represent multiple sources.
 The bitmask definitions can be found here: https://github.com/carnegierobotics/LibMultiSense/blob/master/source/LibMultiSense/include/MultiSense/MultiSenseTypes.hh#L114

 Headers